Mesothelioma Side Effects

 Medical professionals will often use some combination of the following to treat mesothelioma:

 - Surgery: To remove malignant tumors.
 Usually this is only an option if the cancer hasn’t spread.
 Cancer cells may still remain after the procedure, but surgery can help put the disease in remission.

 - Radiation Therapy: Uses powerful x-rays to kill cancer cells.
 External beam radiation therapy (EBRT), involving a machine outside the body, is the most common radiation treatment for mesothelioma.

 - Chemotherapy: Typically used when surgery cannot remove the cancer completely, chemotherapy injects drugs directly into the bloodstream to kill cancer cells.
 The most common drug combination for mesothelioma is Pemetrexed and Cisplatin.

 Mesothelioma is an aggressive form of cancer.
 Because it typically affects older patients—the average age of diagnosed patients is 60—the survival rates are low.

 The majority of patients will succumb to the disease within 18 months of diagnosis.
 According to the American Cancer Society, 5-to-10 percent of patients will survive five years or longer after diagnosis.
 Survival rates are higher the younger a patient is and the earlier the cancer is detected.

 Mesothelioma diagnoses and deaths are no random occurrence.
 Companies knew for decades that asbestos caused cancer, yet they continued to endanger employees and consumers by manufacturing, using, and selling asbestos products.

-Contact our legal team today for a free legal review.
+Contact our legal team today for a free, no-obligation consultation.
 If you qualify for a lawsuit, there are never any costs unless we win a jury award or settlement on your behalf.